litagin02/my_whisper_finetune/README.md

 - Default: use the base model `openai/whisper-large-v3-turbo` and fine-tune it on the Galgame dataset 1 epoch.

-- This uses [Stream in 🤗 Datasets](https://huggingface.co/docs/datasets/en/stream) by default so you don't have to (and the script will not) download all the 100GB data and the training data will be downloaded in a stream, and maybe only small amout of the disk is needed
+- This uses [Dataset Streaming in 🤗 Datasets](https://huggingface.co/docs/datasets/en/stream) by default so you don't have to (and the script will not) download all the 100GB data and the training data will be downloaded in a stream, and maybe only small amout of the disk is needed

 - (Or you can whole download the dataset and use it locally)